-3 Please note that application of DMELs cannot lead to adequate control of risks as defined in section 6.4 of REACH nnex I, since it is considered a semi-quantitative aid to risk characterisation according to Annex I, Section 6.5.
+&lt;sup>13 Please note that application of DMELs cannot lead to adequate control of risks as defined in section 6.4 of REACH Annex I, since it is considered a semi-quantitative aid to risk characterisation according to Annex I, Section 6.5.

-- In both cases the interpretation of the risk characterisation should be accompanied with a qualitative discussion, for instance addressing aspects that could not be dealt with in a (semi-)quantitative way.
-This should include uncertainties related to the exposure assessment as well as the hazard assessment (Chapter R.19). - If the risk characterisation shows that risk is not controlled (see Chapter A.1), an iteration of the CSA is needed.
+If the risk characterisation shows that risk is not controlled (see Chapter A.1), an iteration of the CSA is needed.
 This can be done by generating more refined exposure and/or hazard information or by introducing new RMMs (see Section E.3.5).
-Iterations of the CSA process should continue until the RC shows that risks are controlled/risks are of very low concern or if it is concluded that it is not possible to demonstrate control of risk (see Chapter E.4.7). - Furthermore, if endpoints for which no DNEL/DMEL could be derived were flagged under Step 1, also Step 4 (see Section F.3.4 below) needs to be conducted.
+Iterations of the CSA process should continue until the RC shows that risks are controlled/risks are of very low concern or if it is concluded that it is not possible to demonstrate control of risk (see Chapter E.4.7).

+Furthermore, if endpoints for which no DNEL/DMEL could be derived were flagged under Step 1, also Step 4 (see Section E.3.4 below) needs to be conducted.

-13 E.3.4 Step 4: Conduct qualitative risk characterisation
+E.3.4 Step 4: Conduct qualitative risk characterisation